The depravity of Chinese tradition under Rousseau's lens

 Believing that one can design reproduction better than nature:

 周禮 has a myth where the monogamy practice (周公之禮、嫁娶) was invented when someone thought that the promiscuous human nature is bad.
 Rousseau would have said, “How dare him?”
+Before that, there was myth full of imagination like 女媧補天, 夸父逐日.
+After that, even human reproduction must be approved by both heads of family.

 Cultural racism: